The Temperley-Lieb Tower and the Weyl Algebra: The Temperley-Lieb Algebra

-and $[2]=q+q^{-1}$.
-We denote the idempotent form of these generators by $e_i=\ckme/[2]$, which satisfy $e_i^2=e_i$.
-The Temperley-Lieb diagram for the generator $e_i$ is the cup-cap over strands $i$ and $i+1$.
+and $[2]=q+q^{-1}$\,.
+More generally, we write $[n]$ for $\dfrac{q^n-q^{-n}}{q-q^{-1}}$\,.
+We denote the idempotent form of these generators by $e_i=\ckme_i/[2]$, which satisfy $e_i^2=e_i$.
+The Temperley-Lieb diagram for the generator $\ckme_i$ is the cupcap over strands $i$ and $i+1$.
 We use the convention that strand 1 is \emph{on the right} and strand $n$ is \emph{on the left}.
 For example, the element $e_1\in\TL_4$ is given in the diagram below.